rspamd/rspamd/rmilter/index.md

 ### Setup whitelisting of reply messages

 It is possible to store `Message-ID` headers for authenticated users and whitelist replies to that messages by using of Rmilter.
-To enable this feature, please ensure that you have `redis` server running and add the following lines to Redis section:
+To enable this feature, please ensure that you have Redis server running and add the following lines to `redis` section:

     redis {
       ...
-      # servers_id - redis servers used for message id storing, can not be mirrored
+      # servers_id - Redis servers used for message id storing, can not be mirrored
       servers_id = localhost;

-      # id_prefix - prefix for extracting message ids from redis
+      # id_prefix - prefix for extracting message ids from Redis
       # Default: empty (no prefix is prepended to key)
       id_prefix = "message_id.";
     }